GreatHomeschoolConventions/GHC-functionality/README.md

 #Usage

 - Install the plugin
-- Customize the `page-speakers.php` template to show posts as necessary
+- Customize the `page-speakers.php` theme template to show posts as necessary

 #Changelog

+- 1.5
+    - Add “hotels” custom post type

 - 1.4
     - Add support for matching WP users with speakers for use in blog posts, etc.